 Your policy also lists the kinds of services that are not covered by your insurance company.
 You have to pay for any uncovered medical care that you receive.

 How do I know which services are covered?

 If you already have an insurance plan and want to keep it, review your benefits to see which services are covered.
 Your plan may not cover the same services that another plan covers.
-You should also compare your plan with those offered through a Health Insurance Marketplace.
-Health Insurance Marketplace is a services that helps you shop for and compare health insurance plans.
+You should also compare your plan with those offered through the Health Insurance Marketplace.
+The Health Insurance Marketplace is a service that helps you shop for and compare health insurance plans.
 It is operated by the federal government.

 Essential Health Benefits